LOCAL CHARACTERS: Roy Henry Vickers

 In this video filmed at his home on the Skeena River in Hazelton, BC, Roy reflects on his time in Tofino, including his memories of old friends and opening his Gallery; the Clayoquot Sound logging protests and the painting he created to help fund the Friends of Clayoquot Sound environmental group; his relationship with then BC Premier Bill Vander Zalm who helped save the area; and more.

-Roy’s art has been given to royalty, including Queen Elizabeth, and he is the recipient of the Order of British Columbia, the Order of Canada, and a Queen’s Golden Jubilee Medal.
+Roy’s art has been given to royalty, including Queen Elizabeth II, and he is the recipient of the Order of British Columbia, the Order of Canada, and a Queen’s Golden Jubilee Medal.
 In 1993, Russia’s Boris Yeltsin and former U.S. president Bill Clinton received artist’s proofs of Roy’s The Homecoming as the province’s official gift during their Vancouver Summit.
 And in 2003, a video featuring Roy was part of the successful Vancouver 2010 Olympic bid.

 The following iconic paintings were created in Tofino at Roy Henry Vickers Gallery where you can still find both originals and reproductions; framed and unframed.